 - Why not go meat-free on Mondays?
 We flipped that around and now eat meat only one day a week.

 - Cut back on dairy.
-We started by swapping milk for plant-based alternatives, reducing the amount of cheese we used to eat and replacing yogurt with dairy-free options whenever possible.
+We started by swapping milk for plant-based alternatives (oat milk is really easy to make at home), reducing the amount of cheese we used to eat and replacing yogurt with dairy-free options.

 25. Eat (more) foods that are low on the food chain/low GI.
 That will not only reduce the amount of energy going into processing.
 Eating fruits, vegetables, nuts and seeds is also healthier than eating processed food.